Chapter 17 BWV 39 Brich dem Hungrigen dein Brot

 The phrase structure is symmetrical and predictable until the last two phrases.
 Each of these is two-and-a-half bars long, having the effect of extending outwards: perhaps a final suggestion of looking beyond ourselves, stretching towards the Lord in the continual search for His approval?

-Was it this odd and surprisingly compelling structure that gave Bach the idea of those asymmetrical phrases at the beginning of the bass aria?
+Could it have been this odd and surprisingly compelling structure that gave Bach the idea of those asymmetrical phrases at the beginning of the bass aria?